Coaltar/GodotBoids/README.md

 This is small implementation of Boids in Godot!
 Not finished yet, check back soon!

+## Instructions

+This isn't a standalone export yet, so you'll need Godot installed to run this!
+Just clone it into your Godot projects folder then re-scan your projects folder to get access to the project.

 ## Background

 ### What are Boids?